smasherprog/EqTool/README.md

 <img alt="image" src="https://user-images.githubusercontent.com/3393733/222051822-fc4b750d-2efa-4eb9-bc00-589d3cc5b781.png">
 <ul>
 <li>EQTool was unable to automatically detect your P99 install folder.
 You must specify it yourself!</li>
 <li>EQTool detected that eq logging is turned off.
 You must click enable logging.
-This will turn on EQ's logging which is where EQTool gets informatioon from.</li>
+This will turn on EQ's logging which is where EQTool gets information from.</li>
 </ul>

 <h4>Do I have to set my class and level?</h4>